 The configuration partition data for all domains in a forest.

-The domain partition data (all directory objects and properties) for its A+ Exams domain.
+The domain partition data (all directory objects and properties) for its domain.

 This data is replicated to additional domain controllers in the domain.
 For the purpose of finding information, a partial replica containing commonly used attributes of all objects in the domain is replicated to the global catalog.